This monumental motivational article is a review of my personal achievements in life in the past decade. Read on and get inspired.

 Having dealt with our familial and non-familial duties, by mid-October, it was finally time to fix ourselves.
 I was so much in need of vitamin-D and sea that we decided to put down some temporary roots on the sunny coast of Spain, near Malaga.
 We needed a place to call our own, as well as time to digest what’d happened so far and find direction in our life.
 We found a lovely small apartment in the middle of the Torremolinos town with fantastic views and all the amenities we could ask for.

-After living in a flatshare with family and friends for so long, it felt great to have a place for ourselves, a closet to unpack our stuff, a kitchen to prepare our own meals and enough room to spread out a little bit.
 We enjoyed ourselves while having breakfast on the balcony, going for a walk down to the beach promenade that stretched for miles, exercising consistently, and exploring the nearby attractions.
 This was also a new experiment regarding a location independent lifestyle, and the consensus is we wouldn’t like to travel any faster than as in our Andalucian experiment: at least two months for a given region, not even for the entire country.
 We think for Andalucia three months would have been great, probably six months would be the best.

-The bottom line for 2019, tt’s been a damn roller coaster ride!
+The bottom line for 2019, it’s been a damn roller coaster ride!
 We had both up and downs, and it took me a long while to reflate myself, but here I am again in Germany to spend the holidays with family and writing up my review of the last decade.
 I am sure the post has become lengthy again, so thanks for your patience and sticking around for so long 🙂

 Outlook into the future